 Precautions While Using methotrexate

 Using methotrexate while you are pregnant can harm your unborn baby.
 The medicine may also cause birth defects if it is used by the father when his sexual partner becomes pregnant.
 Men should use birth control during and for at least 3 months after the last dose.
-Women should use birth control during and for at least one menstrual cycle after the last dose.
+Women should use birth control during and for at least 6 months after the last dose.
 Tell your doctor right away if pregnancy occurs while you are using methotrexate.